foozio/websmith/README.md

 ### Documentation Site

+The documentation site can be deployed on Vercel or run locally using Docker.

+#### Vercel Deployment (Recommended for Production)

 The documentation site is deployed on Vercel and automatically updates on pushes to the `master` branch.

 To deploy manually: